 This section introduces the preliminary concepts needed to reason about these issues, laying the foundation for the more practical discussions that follow.
 The emphasis here is on explanation rather than implementation.
-Accordingly, many of the macros and functions presented will serve only as illustrative examples and won't be reused elsewhere on this website.
+Accordingly, many of the macros and functions presented won't be reused elsewhere in this book.

-The following code gives rise to a dependent or independent operation, based on which values operation B sums.
+The following code gives rise to a dependent or independent operation, depending on which values job_B sums.

 job_A() = 1 + 1